-The latest [ISACA Global Survey Report] (http://www.isaca.org/info/2017-women-in-technology-survey/index.html?cid=pr_1210374&appeal=pr) references these top 5 barriers as the reasons behind the gender gap: lack of mentors (48%); lack of female role models in the field (42%); gender bias in the workplace (39%); unequal growth opportunities compared to men (36%); and last but not least, unequal pay for the same skills (35%).
+The latest ISACA Global Survey Report references the following top five barriers as the reasons behind the gender gap: lack of mentors (48 percent); lack of female role models in the field (42 percent); gender bias in the workplace (39 percent); unequal growth opportunities compared to men (36 percent); and last but not least, unequal pay for the same skills (35 percent).

-Yet, don’t let these percentages and barriers scare you away.
+But don’t let these percentages and barriers scare you away.
 Where things are lacking is precisely where opportunities for growth are!

-After impressing in the interview, Rita joined up with PSPDFKit and so far is enjoying herself.
-She says that she learns 3-5 systems and structures that are totally new to her each day.
-Her mentor, Stefan, at PSPDFKit is there for her if she needs guidance or has questions but ultimately she’s taking the opportunity to learn and figure things out on her own, in a real work setting.
-She is a huge advocate for students in general to seek out internships and absolutely encourages other female programming students to do the same.
+After making a positive impression in the interview, Rita joined up with PSPDFKit, and so far, she is enjoying herself.
+She says that she learns between three and five systems and structures that are totally new to her each day.
+Her mentor, Stefan, is available if she needs guidance or has questions, but ultimately, she’s taking the opportunity to learn and figure things out on her own.
+She is a huge advocate for students seeking out internships and absolutely encourages other female programming students to do the same.

-##Talk to Female Role Models There have always been amazing women doing incredible things in technology and this is definitely true today.
-Check out the [world’s top 5 famous female programmers if you want to scratch the surface of inspiring women figures in software engineering.
-Creating a Linkedin profile, even if without amazing work experiences to show, and reaching out to other female programmers on [Linkedin] (https://www.linkedin.com/) is a great way to get connected into the community.
-Start a conversation whether it’s career advice or simply curiousity about their individual career paths.
-You’ll be amazed by their generousity and eagerness to help.
+There have always been amazing women doing incredible things in technology, and this is definitely true today.
+Check out the world’s top five famous female programmers if you want to scratch the surface of inspiring women in software engineering.
+Creating a LinkedIn profile and reaching out to other female programmers is another great way to get connected with the community.
+Start a conversation, whether it’s for career advice or simply curiosity about an individual’s career path.
+You’ll be amazed by the generosity of other people and their eagerness to help.

-##Negotiate for Equal Pay Educate yourself on [pay negotiation skills.
-Use sources such as [PayScale] (http://www.payscale.com/research/US/Job=Computer_Programmer/Salary) to understand your competitive and comparative salary.
-Have a clear grasp of your value as a company asset in mind before you enter negotiations and stand firm on that value.
+Educate yourself on pay negotiation skills.
+Use sources such as PayScale to understand your competitive and comparative salary.
+Have a clear grasp of your value as a company asset in mind before you enter negotiations, and then stand firm on that value.